How to Switch Home Insurance Companies: Step-by-Step Guide for 2026

 What happens to my escrow when I switch home insurance?

 When you switch, your lender needs to receive your new policy declarations page and update their records so future escrow payments are directed to the new insurer.
-If the old insurer issues a refund for a mid-term cancellation, it typically goes back to your escrow account — not directly to you.
-Your monthly mortgage payment may adjust slightly based on the difference in annual premium.
-For a deeper dive, see our guide on home insurance escrow explained.
+If the old insurer issues a refund for a mid-term cancellation, it typically goes back to your escrow account, not directly to you.
+Your monthly mortgage payment may adjust slightly based on the difference in annual premium, especially in 2026 when insurance accounts for a record 9% of the average mortgage payment.

 Will I get a refund if I cancel my home insurance mid-policy?

 Most major insurers will issue a prorated refund for the unused portion of your prepaid premium.
-However, some companies charge a short-rate cancellation penalty (typically around 10% of the annual premium) or a flat cancellation fee, which is deducted from your refund.
-Always check your policy's cancellation terms before switching mid-term.
+However, some companies charge a short-rate cancellation penalty (typically around 10% of the remaining premium) or a flat cancellation fee of $25 to $50, which is deducted from your refund.
+Always check your policy's cancellation terms and your state's rules before switching mid-term.

 Does switching home insurance hurt your credit or insurance score?

-Switching home insurance does not directly impact your credit score.
-However, if a new insurer performs a soft inquiry as part of the underwriting process, it generally does not affect your credit.
-Your insurance score (used by carriers internally) is based on claim history, credit factors, and other data — not on how often you shop or switch providers.
+Switching home insurance does not directly impact your credit score, and any inquiry an insurer runs is typically a soft pull.
+Your insurance score (used by carriers internally) is based on claim history, credit factors, and other data, not on how often you shop or switch providers.
+In fact, shopping annually is one of the most effective ways to keep your premium in check.

 How much can you save by switching home insurance companies?

-Savings vary widely based on your location, home, and current carrier, but homeowners who actively shop their coverage can save anywhere from $200 to $600 or more per year.
-The key is to compare apples-to-apples on coverage before focusing on price — a lower premium with weaker coverage isn't a real saving.
+Savings vary widely based on your location, home, and current carrier, but homeowners who actively shop their coverage can typically save 10% to 25% on their premium.
+On the average $2,490 annual premium, that translates to roughly $250 to $625 per year, and homeowners with higher-value homes can save $800 to $1,000 or more, especially when bundling home and auto.
 Check our home insurance cost guide to benchmark what you should be paying in your state.

 Compare Home Insurance Plans in Ohio